dcerisano/karai/README.md

 # Integrated Repository And Targeting for Atari

-- A dev repo and build targeting environment for Atari 8-bit made of popular components (Git, Altirra, AspeQT, bash, etc)
+- A dev repo and build targeting environment for Atari 8-bit
+- Popular components (Git, Altirra, AspeQT, bash, etc)
-- Develop on modern laptops or desktops using emulator, deploy to authentic vintage 8-bit targets.
+- Develop on laptops or desktops using modern 8-bit emulator, deploy to vintage 8-bit targets.
 - Produces self booting Atari floppy images (bootable ATR files)
 - A sample project (atariVT) to repurpose an 8K Atari 400 as a server monitor.
 - Should run on ANY 8-bit Atari computer with minimum 8K RAM.
-- For creating and distributing legit retro apps with optional modern host integration.
+- For creating and distributing legit retro apps that can leverage modern resources.

 ![irata](https://github.com/dcerisano/IRATA/assets/1641613/37469582-07de-4a31-b626-396587d05414)